 The causes of dangerous buildings vary from neglect and abandonment, fires (intentional or accidental), out-of-code repairs that do not result in a safe structure, or catastrophic damage from storms or vehicle accidents.
 Whatever the cause, the City takes these dangerous structures very seriously and pursues owners to obtain compliance where possible; however if no steps are taken by the owner, the city will have a licensed contractor demolish the structure and bill the owner for the expense to the taxpayers.

 All dangerous buildings are evaluated by inspectors according to several objective criteria, including age of the case, severity of the damage to the structure, proximity to parks, schools, and major streets, and likelihood of being repaired.
-The total ‘score’ helps decide where limited demolition funds will be spent by the City, and is available online, updated approximately weekly.
-If you have questions about the score or progress on a particular case, please contact the inspector by calling 816-513-8430.
+The current list of dangerous buildings is available online, updated approximately weekly.
+If you have questions about the damage or progress on a particular case, please contact the inspector by calling (816) 513-8430.

 Common conditions which will lead to a building being considered dangerous are listed under Section 56-532 of the Code of Ordinances: